Frequently Asked Questions

 Do the students sit exams?

-Yes, some courses have externally set exams.
-All courses have practical assessments.
+Yes.
+Some courses have externally set exams.
+All courses have practical and written assessments.

 Can a student join in year 11?

-All of these courses last for 2 years starting in year 10.
-If a student is looking to gain a qualification they should be registered at Reaseheath for the full 2 years.
+If a student is to achieve a qualification, then they should be registered at Reaseheath for the full 2 years from the beginning of year 10.

 What are the timings of the day?